Reading the Fine Print

 “Exclusions apply” The fine print sometimes comes with a list of items and product classes that are excluded from the deal.

-“Not valid in conjunction with…” Restaurant chains in
+“Not valid in conjunction with…” Restaurant chains in particular

-make sure your preferred entrée isn’t considered a special.
+preferred entrée isn’t considered a special.

 “Minimum purchase of…” This is common wording on gift